vcameron1/Metapop_ms/manuscript/manuscript.md

 - Disturbed habitat: Dense boreal (coniferous) forests
 	- Habitat characterized by: forest type, forest density, and forest height
 - Interaction between elevation and MAT and MAP
+	- Population densities generally increase with elevation in adequate forest stands [cosewic2009]
 - (Intensity ~ MAT * MAP * Elevation + forest type + forest density + forest height)
 - Model coefficients summary
+	- Intensity increased with elevation.
+	- Temperature had positive effect up to optimum then decrease predicted intensities

-### Scenario and analysis
+### Scenario and analyses

-*Breeding range was projected for a gradient in climate warming with static habitat*
+*To estimate the impacts of climate warming on Bicknell's thrush breeding range, we projected it for increasing climate temperatures where the habitat remained fixed*
 - Temperature increased from current to +4°C (would corresponds to RCP ...)
 - lag in boreal species response [BOX, COSEWIC, @vissault_slow_2020]
+- **Uncertainty** ... ran X projections ?!?

-*Analyses were conducted at the scale of Québec and for two subregions of interest to metapopulation dynamics*
+*Analyses were conducted for Québec and for two subregions of interest to metapopulation dynamics*
 - Regions selected to illustrate metapop dynamics (different distribution characteristics)
-- Forêt Montmorency:
+	- also at different latitudes
+- Forêt Montmorency: high latitude (Colder climate), less patchy, some habitat patches not yet suitable due to cool climate
-- Eastern Townships: Low latitude, small summits, expected extinctions
+- Eastern Townships: Low latitude (warm climate), small summits, expected extinctions

-*Bicknell's thrush breeding range (log(intensity>0.05))*
+*We defined the extent of bicknell's thrush breeding range using an arbritrary intensity threshold of 0.05.*
+- Projections were returned as raster maps of intensity
+- We transformed the projected intensity map to a range map (i.e., present or absent, 1 or 0) using the threshold to define range limits

-*We assessed distribution changes with measures of cumulative changes and their temporal (°C) trends (n, area, distance)*
+*We assessed changes in the distribution of the breeding range with measures of temporal (°C) trends in ...suitable... variables for each climate scenaro: i) n, ii) area, and iii) distance*

-*Evaluation of habitat change on metapopulation dynamics (habitat amount vs. capacity)*

-*Correlation of forest-climate distribution*
+- These results were obtained from the breeding range raster by joining all immediate neighbouring cells part of the breeding range to generate disctinct patches (polygons).
+- We present the number of distinct patches, the distribution of patch area, and the distribution of inter-patch distances
+- Number of patches = number of populations
+- Patch area = population sizes
+- Inter-patch distance = connectivity of the landscape
+- Results were analysed separately for QC, M, and ET regions

+*We evaluated the effects of change in the distribution of the breeding range on the Bicknell's thrush metapopulation dynamics (metapop effect) using metapopulation capacity*
+- Capacity: a quantitive measure of the landscape spatial configuration on metapopulation persistence
+- We compare total area to capacity to show impact of connectivity on species perception of the landscape configuration

+*To quantify the habitat-climate mismatch (correlation between forest and climate distribution), we assessed the forest habitats within the breeding range.*
+- We calculated the proportion of the regional habitats present within the breeding range for climate warming scenarios.
+- To better express the mismatch of forest habitats and suitable climate conditions, we calculated the changes in forest habitats proportions within the projected breeding ranges between climate warming scenarios.

 <!----
 ### Model structure